Eugene-IT04/Bomberman/README.md

 # Bomberman
-University project
-Project by Eugene Sytnyk and Ilya Peretyatko
+University project by Eugene Sytnyk and Ilya Peretyatko